front-end-intermediate/session-12-react-pirates/readme.md

 `this.logout = this.logout.bind(this);`

-Add a call tot hee method in the button
+Add a call to the method in the button

 ```
 render(){